The Right Way to Punish Children

 Grandma’s versus home

-This is a great example of fluctuation in where the misbehavior takes place and how parents react to it.
+This is a great example of fluctuation in where the misbehavior takes place and the reaction.
 Kids are wise to the fact the punishment at grandma’s house for the same bad action performed at home is lighter or none at all.
-Countless kids count on this.
-When they are wise enough to tell the difference things outside of the rules are done at different locations because the penalty is slight in comparison to others.

-Such as, talk about how time out is done and for how long.
-This is critical in situations such as these to getting little ones on the straight and narrow.
+For example, talk about how time out is done and for how long for what reasons.
+This is critical in situations in getting little ones on the straight and narrow.

-Wouldn’t cohesiveness work well to keep the little ones on track?
+Wouldn’t cohesiveness work well to keep everyone on track?
 Although there are different shades of grey in this area, never make it black and white.
-No punishment at Aunt Jen’s, but ramifications at home.
+No punishment at Aunt Jen’s, but ramifications at home is a bad precedent to set.
 Both places are the same as far as mom and dad are concerned for good and bad behavior.

-More parents doing their duty to correct misbehavior in schools find better education overall.
+More parents have a duty to correct misbehavior in this area to make certain the atmosphere is conducive to learning.
+Kids get a better education overall.
 Improved grades, more relaxed teachers and less stress on the family at home are the outcomes.
-Following rules at school in this day and age is capable of being a matter of life and death for some.
+Following policies at school in this day and age is capable of being a matter of life and death for some.

-Starting positive behavior is school at a young age results in post high school education in lots of cases.
+Starting positive behavior is school at a young age results in post high school education in more than a few studies.
+It is tied to improved physical and mental health.

 Are sporting events turning into places where parents are misbehaving as well